Josh Dunkley-Smith: Personal

 Dunkley-Smith attended Albert Park Primary and learned to row at The Geelong College.
 He rowed in The Geelong College first VIII in Victorian Schools Head of the River races in 2006 and 2007.

 Dunkley-Smith studied for a B.Arts in Journalism at Monash University.
 After his return from the Olympics in 2012, Dunkley-Smith took up coaching at Melbourne Girls Grammar.

 His mother, Addy Bucek, is a former Australian Olympic sailing representative.
-His younger sister, Addy, is also a competitive rower.
+His younger sister, Addy, was also an Australian representative rower.

 He retired from competitive rowing following the 2018 King's Cup, which was his ninth state representative appearance for Victoria in that event.

 Club and state rowing

 Dunkley-Smith's senior club rowing was from the Mercantile Rowing Club in Melbourne.

 His was first selected to Victorian state representative honours in the 2008 Victorian youth eight, who won the Noel F Wilkinson Trophy at the Interstate Regatta within the Australian Rowing Championships.
 In 2009, he was again selected in the youth eight, and he stroked the crew to his second victory in that event.
 On nine consecutive occasions from 2010 to 2018, Dunkley-Smith was seated in the Victorian men's senior eight who contested the King's Cup at the Australian Rowing Championships.
 In those crews he saw two King's Cup victories and six times placed second.
 He stroked four of those Victorian eights in King's Cup races.

-On 10 March 2018, he set a world record for 2000m on an indoor rowing machine, setting a time of 5:35.8, beating Rob Waddell's record of 5:36.6 (for the 30-39 age category) which was set in 2008.
-Dunkley-Smith's effort also beat a 1999 mark Rob Waddell had set for the 19-29 age category.
+On 10 March 2018, he set a world record for 2000m on an indoor rowing machine, setting a time of 5:35.8, beating Rob Waddell's record of 5:36.6 (for the 30–39 age category) which was set in 2008.
+Dunkley-Smith's effort also beat a 1999 mark Rob Waddell had set for the 19–29 age category.